 This course defines financial accounting objectives and their relationship to business.
-Students are introduced to the fundamental principles of accounting and the accounting cycle as it applies to corporations.
-Prerequisite: APA 2121.
+Students learn about the fundamental principles of accounting and the accounting cycle as it applies to corporations.
+Prerequisites: APA 2121.
 Lecture Hours: 40 Lab Hours: 0

 ACG 2178 - Financial Statement Analysis